HackingGate/tailwind-nextjs-blog/data/blog/the-site-is-now-on-nextjs-and-tailwind.md

 - The old site doesn't track analytics.
 The new site uses a self-hosting [umami](https://umami.is/) instance to collect analytics data.
 - The old site uses Disqus for comments.
 The new site uses [giscus](https://giscus.app/) for comments.
 Old comments are not migrated but can be found at https://hackinggate.gitlab.io.
 - The old site uses the YYYY/MM/DD date format for URL prefixes.
 The new site omits dates from the URL prefix since posts may be updated in the future, rendering the inclusion of dates unnecessary.
-- The new site uses redirects to keep urls from old site working, and It's configured at https://github.com/HackingGate/tailwind-nextjs-blog/blob/main/_redirects, supported by Cloudflare Pages.
+- The new site uses redirects to keep URLs from old site working, and It's configured at https://github.com/HackingGate/tailwind-nextjs-blog/blob/main/_redirects, supported by Cloudflare Pages.
 - The privacy policy is updated.
 You can find it at https://hackinggate.com/privacy.

 ## Why